PunchThrough/bean-docs/src/node-red/installation.md

 ## Install Bean Nodes

----

 {{{img_rel this 'bean-nodes.png' 'Bean Nodes' '50%'}}}

 These nodes are developed and maintained by Punch Through and must be installed seperately.
-First, it is important to understand that these nodes have a dependency on Bluetooth, since they are designed to talk to the Bean.
+First, it is important to understand that these nodes have a dependency on Bluetooth, since they are designed to talk to Bean.
 This is done by using a Node library called [Noble](https://github.com/sandeepmistry/noble).

 Noble has it's own dependencies which need to be installed.
 Check out the [prerequisites section](https://github.com/sandeepmistry/noble#prerequisites) of the project README before you continue.

-Finally, in order to make use of the Bean Nodes, you must install them in a place that Node-RED can find them.
+Finally, in order to make use of Bean nodes, you must install them in a place that Node-RED can find them.
 Run the following commands in a terminal.

 * `mkdir -p ~/.node-red/node_modules`
 * `npm install --prefix ~/.node-red node-red-contrib-bean`